The 21 Best Brunches in Miami

 Little Hen

 Think pastel walls, floral teapots, and rose-petal pancakes.
 Little Hen is unapologetically over the top and built for celebration.
 Brunch staples include torched grapefruit, steak and eggs with truffle fries, Nutella croissants, and caviar-topped omelets.
-It’s the move for a
+It’s the move for a birthday, baby shower, or just a girls’ day out. -OF

 Pro tip: Weekends book fast.
 Reserve early or don’t bother going at all.